Gabby8810/Heart_Disease_Prediction_Feature_Preprocessing/README.md

 The purpose of this project is to analyze patient health information and identify variables that may be relevant to the presence of heart disease.

-The project will first focus on understanding and preparing the dataset before proceeding to predictive modelling in a later stage.
+The project first focuses on understanding and preparing the dataset before proceeding to predictive modelling in a later stage.

 ## Business Objective

-The main objective is to investigate the factors associated with heart disease and prepare a high-quality dataset that can be used for future predictive analysis.
+The main objective is to investigate factors associated with heart disease and prepare a high-quality dataset for future predictive analysis.

 ### Specific Objectives